Our future flies on the wings of pollinators…

 To allow citizens to act as community Tree Ambassadors to help others who cannot plant trees in their ROW.

 To be limited to the 250 property owners who sign up on the website.
-With a successful pilot, the initiative will expand in 2023.
+After a successful pilot, the initiative continues in 2023.

 To be inspected by Marion Urban Forestry personnel to verify species, location, and the number of trees to adequately cover the available ROW for each of the 250 properties.